 However, supporting SMEs with training is only a promising proposal if we can provide concrete support for its effectiveness.
 Yet it could be challenging to assess the impacts of interventions with main outcomes that have large variances such as revenues, profits, and return on investment.
 We are able to detect a relatively small treatment effect on revenues despite significant heterogeneity thanks to the large sample size, but other interventions may not enjoy the same luxury.
 Increasing penetration of digital technology and online platforms gives rise to the possibility of implementing interventions at a large scale and collecting data at low costs.

-Zhengyun Sun is a Ph.D. candidate in Economics at Harvard University.
+Zhengyun Patricia Sun is a Ph.D. candidate in the Department of Economics at Harvard University, specializing in development economics and applied microeconomics.
 She is also a Resident Scholar at Luohan Academy.
+Her research seeks to understand how digital technology affects firms and individuals in developing countries.
+Sun holds a B.A. from UC Berkeley with highest honors.
 More details about her research can be found on her webpage.
+Personal website: https://scholar.harvard.edu/zsun